treolabs/treopim/docs/en/user-guide/attribute-groups.md

 ## Creating

-To create a new attribute group record, click `Attribute Groups` in the breadcrumb navigation or in the navigation menu to get to the attribute groups [list view](#listing), and then click the `Create Attribute Group` button.
+To create a new attribute group record, click `Attribute Groups` in the navigation menu to get to the attribute groups [list view](#listing), and then click the `Create Attribute Group` button.
 The common creation window will open:

 ![AG creation](../../_assets/attribute-groups/ag-create.jpg)